rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 ### [Themengi]

+{{ image_figure(
-![User highlighting objects in the game world and parsing the phrase "dang puru rupuu kythengi" into the action "open", object "door", and mods "red" and "left".](themengi.gif)
+    alt='User highlighting objects in the game world and parsing the phrase "dang puru rupuu kythengi" into the action "open", object "door", and mods "red" and "left".'
+    src="themengi.gif"
-_Demonstration of natural language parser with temporary words and grammar._
+    caption="Demonstration of natural language parser with temporary words and grammar.") }}

 [Themengi] ([Discord][themengi-discord], [Twitter][themengi-twitter])
 is a puzzle adventure game where you learn an alien language,